osmus/layercake/CONTRIBUTING.md

 ## Reporting problems

 If you find an issue with Layercake (such as certain features being processed incorretly), please open a bug on GitHub.
 If there's an error _in the data itself_, that is most likely a problem with the upstream OpenStreetMap data.
 You can check the data yourself on [openstreetmap.org](https://openstreetmap.org), and edit the map to fix the issue if it hasn't already been fixed.

+## General PR guidelines

+When sending a PR, please include a clear description of what it does.
+This helps the maintainers review it efficiently.

+We don't currently enforce style checks in CI, but do periodically format the codebase with [`ruff`](https://docs.astral.sh/ruff/).
+If you do the same, it will reduce the chance of merge conflicts.